-They Pigeon Houses are a relic from the time when locals kept pigeons for their fertilizing manure.
-This was abandoned with the introduction of synthetic fertilizer some 30 years ago.
+They Pigeon Houses are a relic from the time when locals kept pigeons for their fertilising manure.
+This was abandoned with the introduction of synthetic fertiliser some 30 years ago.
 It put a stop to a practice dating back to the Bronze age (!).

 The pace of life in Cappadocia is much slower than in Istanbul and some villages are very quiet.
 There is often at least one small restaurant for the hiking tourists, and it is always worth to pop in for a tea.

 People welcomed us and always tried to strike a converstation—and one time we were presented with fresh oranges.
 Just like that.
 We found Turkish people almost unfairly kind and welcoming—and especially so here.

 Located deep in the heart of Turkey, Cappadocia spellbinds with ancient history and the slow-paced village life.

 But what this region is most famous for are sweeping vistas, landscapes of rose-tinted mountains, fields and wine orchards.
 Seen from a balloon or whilst climbing a hill and looking up—the valleys of this ethereal world are always magnificent.